ComputationalRadiationPhysics/picongpu/docs/source/python_package/snippets/README.md

   loaded by a subprocess importing the package; the resulting `rc_params` content is checked).
-- **Syntax-checked with `bash -n` only:** all bash snippets in `running_simulation/`.
+- **Syntax-checked with `bash -n` only:** all bash snippets in `running_simulation/` and `quickstart/`.
 - **Executed for real by the CI job:** the legacy-workflow flow (setup generation + profile sourcing), re-implemented in `share/ci/docs_snippets_profile_check.sh`.

 ## Inclusion conventions

-- **One file = one snippet.** Every `literalinclude` focuses the rendered block on the relevant lines of the file via a `:start-after:` / `:end-before:` marker pair, so that file boilerplate (the shebang, the PEP 723 `/// script` metadata block, the license header) is not shown.
+- **One file = one snippet.** The `literalinclude` directives render the browser-visible code from the real, executed scripts in this directory.
-  The harness still executes the whole file, so the shown code is exactly the tested code.
+  The preferred way to focus a rendered block on the relevant lines of a file is a semantic `BEGIN-<NAME>` / `END-<NAME>` marker pair used as `:start-after:` / `:end-before:`, which keeps file boilerplate (the shebang, the PEP 723 `/// script` metadata block, the license header) out of the rendered docs while the harness still executes the whole file.
 - Marker names are semantic (`BEGIN-<NAME>` / `END-<NAME>`), never line
   numbers.
    A file feeding multiple doc sections (e.g. the staged tutorial in